Danqi7/nano-scGPT/README.md

 ## Acknowledgments
 1. This repository reimplements scGPT from scratch.
 All credit for the original model and method goes to the authors (Cui et al., *Nature Methods*, 2024).
 See the [original repo](https://github.com/bowang-lab/scGPT) and [paper](https://doi.org/10.1038/s41592-024-02201-0).
 2. nano-scGPT is inspired by Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanogpt) and Chris Hayduk's [minAlphaFold2](https://github.com/ChrisHayduk/minAlphaFold2).
-3. The perturbation data split is adapted from the [GEAR data split](https://github.com/snap-stanford/GEARS/blob/f374e43e197b295016d80395d7a54ddb81cc6769/gears/data_utils.py).
+3. The perturbation data split is adapted from the [GEAR codebase](https://github.com/snap-stanford/GEARS/blob/f374e43e197b295016d80395d7a54ddb81cc6769/gears/data_utils.py).

 ## License
 MIT.
 See [LICENSE](LICENSE)